owlbarn/tutorial/book/slicing/README.md

 ```

 The third function rotates a matrix 90 degrees in clockwise direction.
-As we see, slicing function leads to very consicise code.
+As we see, slicing function leads to very concise code.

 ```ocaml env=slicing_env2
 # let rotate90 x = Mat.(transpose x |> get_slice [ []; [-1;0] ]) in